Skip to main content

 (1) Quotation.
 Please check and double check all quotations.
 In general, avoid very long block quotations; readers come to your article because they want to know what you have to say.
 Never begin an article with a quotation of longer than one sentence.
 Quotations of up to seven lines in typescript should be run in as part of the main text.
 Quotations of more than seven lines should be set as block quotations.

 (2) References.
-Where the same book is to be repeatedly referred to in your article, use an endnote for the first citation (with all relevant bibliographic information, including principal city of publication).
+Where the same book is to be referred to more than once in your article, use an endnote for the first citation (with all relevant bibliographic information, including principal city of publication).
 Subsequent citations should appear in the text in a shortened form, using either the name of the author or (preferably) an abbreviated form of the book title.
 Here is an example, complete with references to two books by the same author.

 1. E. D. Hirsch Jr., Validity in Interpretation (New Haven: Yale University Press, 1967); hereafter abbreviated VI.